src-d/blog/content/post/codesent.md

 ## Conclusion

-* It is easy to analyse Git repositories with Go.
+* It is easy to analyze Git repositories with Go.
-* Go is handy for inference-in-a-box with Tensorflow.
+* Go is handy for "inference-in-a-box" with Tensorflow.
 * We need a dedicated dataset for comment sentiment.
-At the same time, labelling 1 million comments is at least challenging.
+At the same time, manually labelling 1 million comments is at least challenging.
+Can we use reactions to GitHub issue comments?
-* Naive sentiment alignment depends on the project type.
+* Overall comment sentiment returned by our naïve Twitter model depends on the project type.

 Here is the list of papers from
 [Mining Software Repositories](http://www.msrconf.org/) conference which go deeper into the topic: